stepancheg/rust-tls-api/impl-stub/README.md

 ## tls-api-stub

-*This is a fork of [tls-api-stub](https://crates.io/crates/tls-api-stub) with updated dependencies.*

 Stub implementation of tls-api.
 All operations return an error.

 Useful when you need an implementation of type like `TlsConnector`,